 The announced rationale was that the legacy 2% / 2% / 4% regime was producing insufficient compliance incentive at the population sizes implied by MTD ITSA.
 The new schedule, combined with the accelerated trigger days, brings the late-payment cost up to a level HMRC modelling suggested was needed to maintain on-time payment rates as the in-scope population grew.
 The legacy 2% / 2% / 4% schedule continues to apply to VAT and to non-MTD income tax for taxpayers below the MTD threshold; the doubled schedule applies only to MTD ITSA cohorts from 6 April 2026 onwards.

 The Spring Statement 2025 HTML publication on gov.uk is the authoritative reference.
-Earlier industry guidance (including some competitor sites still indexed in 2026) carried the legacy 31 / 46 / 91 figures with the doubled percentages; that combination is wrong, and house position §19.7 has been corrected to reflect both the accelerated trigger days and the doubled percentages together (logged as F-6 in the Wave 3 site-wide flags).
+Watch out for a specific error in older guidance still indexed in 2026: some of it carries the legacy 31 / 46 / 91 trigger days alongside the doubled percentages.
+That combination is wrong.
+The accelerated trigger days and the doubled percentages came in together, so if a page shows you one without the other it is out of date.

 April 2026: the mandate goes live